-- 1. The examinations for the second-year courses of the 2014 programme will be conducted for the last time in academic year 2019-2020 under the CSE course codes. - 2.
-The courses of the third year of the 2014 programme will be offered for the last time in academic year 2019-2020. - 3.
-The examinations for the third-year courses of the 2014 programme will be offered for the last time in academic year 2020-2021. - 4.
-Students of the 2017 cohort or earlier retain the 2014 study programme, with due observance of the replacements as included in the replacement table. - a.
-Students of the 2017 cohort or earlier can choose to do one of the three elective courses CSE3130 Introduction to Quantum Computer Science, CSE3500 Human Computer Interaction or CSE3230 Algebra and Cryptography instead of doing the TI3706 Bachelor Seminar + TI3806 Bachelor Project, but only if they will also choose the CSE3000 Research Project. - 5.
-Students from the 2017 cohort or earlier, who have not completed all the components of the 2014 programme and no longer have the opportunity to use the resit option, may replace the components not yet passed with the replacement course from the new programme as indicated in the replacement table. - 6.
+- 1. The examinations for the third-year courses of the 2014 programme will be offered for the last time in academic year 2020-2021. - 2.
+Students of the 2017 cohort or earlier retain the 2014 study programme, with due observance of the replacements as included in the replacement table. - 3.
+Students from the 2017 cohort or earlier, who have not completed all the components of the 2014 programme and no longer have the opportunity to use the resit option, may replace the components not yet passed with the replacement course from the new programme as indicated in the replacement table. - 4.
 If students wish to deviate from the replacements, they should consult the academic counsellor.
-In that case, they may submit a request to the Board of Examiners for a change in their individual study programme. - 7.
+In that case, they may submit a request to the Board of Examiners for a change in their individual study programme. - 5.
 The transitional arrangement shall apply until academic year 2021-2022.
-After this academic year, all students with the 2014 study programme will be transferred to the 2018 programme. - 8.
+After this academic year, all students with the 2014 study programme can be transferred to the 2018 programme. - 6.
 The study load of the total programme after the transfer will comprise at least 180 EC.

-Article 6B - Replacement table programme 2018 towards programme 2014 a.
+Article 6B - Replacement table programme 2018 towards programme 2014

 The table below indicates all course replacements regarding programme 2014 towards programme 2018.